epicentre-msf/gallery/README.md

 - `categories` relevant categories that apply to the content like name of the disease for example.
   Ensure you do not duplicate an existing category with a different spelling etc. Look at the existing categories on the gallery page to verify.
-- `date-modified` the date the content was last modified/updated in format 'YYYY-MM-DD'.
-  The gallery can be sorted by this date via the 'Order by' dropdown.
 - `repo` a URL linking to the code repository of the project.
 This is not currently used but may be useful in the future.